Oblongmana/vscode-salesforce-doc-lookup/README.md

 # Salesforce Reference Extension for VSCode

-**Search Salesforce Developer Documentation entries in VSCode, and open them in your browser.**
+**Search Salesforce Developer Documentation entries in VSCode, and open them in your browser (or with experimental features: in VSCode itself!).**

 _**Please Note**: this is a community-made plugin, and is not affiliated with Salesforce.
 If the extension breaks, please open a github issue to let me know, there's a chance Salesforce may change its doc approach, necessitating